open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 Assuming your customized dataset is COCO format, make sure you have the correct annotations in the customized dataset:

 1. The length for `categories` field in annotations should exactly equal the tuple length of `classes` fields in your config, meaning the number of classes (e.g. 5 in this example).
-2. The `classes` fields in your config file should have exactly the same elements with the `name` in `categories` of annotations.
-MMDetection automatically maps the uncontinuous `id` in `categories` to the continuous label indices.
-So it is the string order of `name` in `categories` field that matters, while the string order of `classes` in config does not matters.
+2. The `classes` fields in your config file should have exactly the same elements and the same order with the `name` in `categories` of annotations.
+MMDetection automatically maps the uncontinuous `id` in `categories` to the continuous label indices, so the string order of `name` in `categories` field affects the order of label indices.
+Meanwhile, the string order of `classes` in config affects the label text during visualization of predicted bounding boxes.
-3. The `category_id` in `annotations` field should be valid, meaning all values in `category_id` should belong to `id` in `categories`.
+3. The `category_id` in `annotations` field should be valid, i.e., all values in `category_id` should belong to `id` in `categories`.

 Here is a valid example of annotations: